fleekxyz/fleek-xyz-docs/docs/Storage/index.md

 ### Deleting a file or directory

 To delete a file or directory you can click on the three dots icon in the file or directory row and select the `Delete` option.
 This will remove the file or directory from your storage.
 This action is irreversible.

+### Content Addressing

+In Fleek, all files in storage are made content-addressable by using IPFS as the addressability layer, which means all files stored on Fleek are stored on IPFS by default aside from the decentralized-storage layer of choice (Filecoin/Arweave).
+Each file will receive its unique immutable IPFS content hash to make it addressable under a common denominator/format that is standard in web3.

+- IPFS hashes look like: `QmX4XRaPP6jBSDiYr3tK7fEBWSA5QURS8WZ87ZvPRJgAqK`

+And they can be accessed via either Fleek's gateways, or a public gateways such as `ipfs.io/ipfs/<yourhash>`.
+While immutable, you can use IPNS to map dynamically changing IPFS hashes to a static hash/record (IPNS).
+See our CLI/SDK section for instructions on how to manage IPNS records.